McGillX/mcgillx-research-documentation/docs/source/rstfiles/edx_relational_db_migration.rst

 The above schema contains four tables.
 The *discussion_thread* table is used to describe a parent thread.
 Every thread id will have at least one log in the *discussion_post* table associated with it.
 There is a post that contains the body and other information for the original thread, and there may also be posts corresponding to responses and comments.
 Responses can be endorsed my moderators as either correct answers to questions or quality contributions to discussions.
 If the *endorsed* attribute is true, then the post should have a corresponding entry in the *discussion_endorsement* table.
 Finally, both threads and responses can be 'upvoted'.
 All upvotes are documented in the *discussion_vote* table.

-Details of all the discussion table formats are below
+Details of these discussion table formats are below

 Our *discussion_thread* table has the following format: